-Discovery in the examiner process is not designed to duplicate the robust pre-trial discovery common to civil litigation.
-Limited discovery is authorized to assist parties and interested persons to prepare for hearings and make hearings more productive, consistent with keeping the hearing process efficient and accessible.
-The principal purpose of discovery is ascertaining, prior to the hearing, the issues for hearing and providing notice of the primary facts that parties and interested persons will rely on.
+Discovery (gathering information prior to a hearing) in the examiner process is not designed to duplicate the robust pre-trial discovery common to the courts ((civil litigation)).
+And the code sets tight deadlines for the examiner to complete the entire hearing process.
+Thus, the primary means of discovery is through reviewing the agency's case file, reviewing the parties' exhibits and witness lists prior to hearing, and cross examining witnesses at hearing.
+Limited discovery beyond that is available only in compelling circumstances. ((Limited discovery is authorized to assist parties and interested persons to prepare for hearings and make hearings more productive, consistent with keeping the hearing process efficient and accessible.
+The principal purpose of discovery is ascertaining, prior to the hearing, the issues for hearing and providing notice of the primary facts that parties and interested persons will rely on.))